MakeSchool-Tutorials/Makestagram-Swift-V2/P4-Setup-Xcode-Project/content.md

 Even if that approach works, you will have a hard time updating the library.
 You will have to remove all code and add it again.

-To avoid such kinds of problems, other software developers have built dependency managers.
+To avoid these kinds of problems, software developers have built dependency managers.
 The most popular one for iOS is _CocoaPods_.

 #How Does CocoaPods Work?

 _CocoaPods_ provides a huge repository of available iOS libraries.
 When you want to use _CocoaPods_ you add a special file to your project in which you can list your dependencies.
 That file is called a _Podfile_.

 If you want to use a library, you need to enter the name (and optionally the version) of the library into your _Podfile_.
-Then you can use one of _CocoaPods_'s commands to install the library that you listed in the _Podfile_.
+Then you can use one of _CocoaPods_ commands to install the library that you listed in the _Podfile_.

 #Installing CocoaPods